aehng/Lecture-Notes/Module4/Refactoring.md

 7.  **Complex** decision trees
     *   Are all of the cases really necessary?
 Combine common cases into one branch.
     *   Handle the most likely cases earlier; in some languages this is actually faster but, more importantly, it is easier to read because what the developer is likely looking for comes first.
     * Use Boolean algebra to simplify complicated conditions into an equivalent but simpler form
 8.  **Spaghetti** Code
     *   Learn what the code is trying to achieve
+        *   Write Pseudocode with your Rubber Ducky
     *   Rewrite it with the end goal in mind
 9. **Dead** Code
     *   Delete import statements that bring in modules that are never used in the program